microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 ![The input field configured in the user experience of AI Builder.
 There is the name of the input field and a sample data value for testing purposes.](https://raw.githubusercontent.com/microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/refs/heads/main/img/ai-builder-04.png)

-In the upper right corner of the AI Builder dialog, you can also configure the output as JSON to see the text properly formatted and to instruct Copilot Studio that the output will be a structured JSON.
+**IMPORTANT**: In the upper right corner of the AI Builder dialog, the output format must be set as JSON to see the text properly formatted and to instruct Copilot Studio that the output will be a structured JSON.

 Now, select **Test** to validate the output of the prompt using the sample data that you just configured for the input field.
 Accordingly to the prompt instructions, the **Model response** will be a JSON message, so configure the Output of the model accordingly.